PledgeNoHate.tech

 What can I do with PledgeNoHate.tech?

-Your PledgeNoHate.tech annual Membership badge is a starting point: a floor, not a ceiling.
-Your business may actively evangelize your participation with your customers, talk about the value the Pledge brings to your organization, and utilize it as a means by which employees, especially those from underrepresented communities, can have agency in their work with your customers.
+Your PledgeNoHate.tech annual commitment is a starting point: a floor, not a ceiling.
+As a Pledge taker, your business can share your participation with your customers and employees, and talk about the value the Pledge brings to your organization’s commitment to corporate social responsibility, your staff, and your other customers.

 Why just the United States?

-A key challenge that businesses have faced with extremist organizations is having an evaluation baseline for the outcomes they produce.
-Businesses that have tried to create these means internally frequently run into complications of scale, maintenance, and growth of these standards.
-The SPLC Extremist Groups list is currently focused only on organizations inside the United States.
+The SPLC Extremist Groups list is currently the best benchmark available for hate and extremist groups, and it is focused only on organizations inside the United States.
 As similar lists are created and identified that respect the social and economic structures of other countries, they can, and may, be incorporated into PledgeNoHate.tech.

 What about freedom of faith and speech?